mohammedzayed9/Video-Handler/README.md

 2. Choose the desired tasks to perform on the videos by checking the corresponding checkboxes.
 3. Adjust any task-specific settings, such as the segment ratio, output format, resize resolution, etc.
 4. Enable the "Extract Metadata" checkbox if you want to extract metadata information from the videos.
-5. Click the "Process Videos" button to start the automated video processing.
+5. Click the "Process Videos" button to start the  video processing.
 6. Monitor the processing progress and current task displayed in the application window.
 7. Once the processing is complete, a message will be shown indicating the success or any errors encountered.